Kdoni/Mastermind/README.md

 A "E" from exact position will signal that a number is both the correct one and in the designated position. <br />

-Should the agent crack the code withing 12 turns, they will be crown victorious.
+Should the agent crack the code withing 12 turns, they will be crowned victorious.
 <br />
 Otherwise the game is lost.